 The aesthetic benefits of getting braces are definitely apparent.
 When you or your child’s teeth are straighter, they just look nicer and your smile will look a lot brighter.
 You may even find that straighter teeth help you to eat and talk better than before they were treated.

 Braces work by straightening the teeth from the root, down.
 Traditional metal braces accomplish this by using a metal wire that goes from one side of the mouth to the other.
 The wire is adjusted gradually, normally every month, to tighten it and further straighten the teeth.
 Lingual braces use the exact same concept as metal braces, but they are put onto the backs of the teeth towards the tongue so that the braces themselves are less visible.

 Invisible braces are a little different because metals and wiring are not needed or used for this type of treatment.
-When visiting orthodontists Nashville professionals for invisible braces, you will wear a clear plastic tray on your teeth for as long as it is needed.
-This tray puts pressure on the teeth, and this helps to straighten them and make them appear more beautiful with time.
 You will have to be fitted for trays regularly so that the trays can continue to be swapped out with different ones.
 The trays gradually straighten your teeth so that they are more beautiful and boost your self-esteem.